eclipse-iceoryx/iceoryx/doc/website/advanced/best-practice-for-testing.md

 - full
 - out of bounds
 - timeouts
+- copy
+    - are the objects equal
-- copy & move
+    - is the copy origin unchanged
     - etc.
+- move
+    - is the move destination object cleaning up its resources
+    - is the move origin object in a defined but unspecified state
+    - etc.
+- etc.

 Following [Hyrum's Law](https://www.hyrumslaw.com/) loosely, given enough users, one will find ways to use the software in a way it was never imagined.
 Therefore never underestimate the creativity of brilliancy/stupidity.

+In some cases it might be necessary to instantiate an object on the heap.
+While that's not allowed in production code, it is fine in test code.
+To avoid manual memory management with new/delete, smart pointer shall be used if possible.
+As a reminder, if a method takes a pointer to an object, this object can be instantiated on the stack and the address of this object can be passed to the method.
+A good reason to use the heap are large objects which might cause a stack overflow.
+Some operating system have a rather small stack of only a few kB, so this limit might be closer one might think.

+Sometimes it is necessary to access a pointer returned by a method.
+Using an `EXPECT_*` to check for a `nullptr` is not sufficient if the pointer is dereferenced afterwards.
+It might crash the test application if it indeed is a `nullptr`.
+The implementation of the test object might be broken and only after the successful test run it can be assumed to be correct.
+To prevent a crash, the `nullptr` check has to be done with an `ASSERT_*`.
+This gracefully aborts the current test case and continues with the next one.
+The same applies to other potential dangerous operations, like accessing the value of an `cxx::optional` or `cxx::expected`.
+This check can be omitted if another test case already ensured that the test object operates as expected.

+Last but not least, apply the **DRY** principle (don't repeat yourself) and use typed and parameterized test to check multiple implementations and variations without repeating much code.

 # Practical Example